edthorman/mirantis/docs/getting-started.md

 INFO[0021] ==> Running phase: UCP cluster info INFO[0021] Cluster is now configured.
 You can access your admin UIs at:
 INFO[0021] UCP cluster admin UI: https://test-ucp-cluster-master-lb-895b79a08e57c67b.elb.eu-north-1.amazonaws.com
-INFO[0021] You can also download the admin client bundle with the following command: launchpad download-bundle --username <username> --password <password>
+INFO[0021] You can also download the admin client bundle with the following command: launchpad client-config
 ```

 By default, the admin username is `admin`.
 If you did not supply the password in with `launchpad.yaml` or via the `installFlags` option like `--admin-password=supersecret`, the generated admin password will be displayed in the install flow:
 ```
 INFO[0083] 127.0.0.1:  time="2020-05-26T05:25:12Z" level=info msg="Generated random admin password: wJm-TzIzQrRNx7d1fWMdcscu_1pN5Xs0"
 ```

+Note that you need to provide the password in the `launchpad.yaml` in any subsequent runs of launchpad or adding or removing nodes will fail.